zowe-actions/shared-actions/prepare-workflow/README.md

 #### `GITHUB_REPOSITORY`
 the repository where workflow is triggered
 #### `MANIFEST_INFO`
-Selected infomation in manifest file in JSON string format <br />
+Selected infomation in manifest file in JSON string format.
+Only available when manifest is provided or found. <br />
 Example:
 ```
 MANIFEST_INFO: {